List of Emmerdale characters introduced in 2011: Rishi Sharma

 In March 2016, Rishi has a fourth grandchild when Megan Macey (Gaynor Faye) gives birth to Jai's daughter Eliza.

 In March 2018, Rishi walks in on Priya as she snaps at Amba and Eliza, much to the distress of the former.
 On the following day, Rishi attends Eliza's 2nd birthday party and is present when Jai finds bruises on her legs, proceeding to take her to hospital.
 When initial tests prove inconclusive, Rishi greatly offends Priya when he privately suggests that she may have inflicted them.
 Priya does, however, reveal her prior outburst to Jai and Megan, becoming under suspicion of child abuse.
 Priya's innocence is ultimately proved when Eliza's bruises are determined to be the result of epilepsy medication.

+In 2023, it is revealed that Rishi is not Jai's father, but it is instead his brother, Amit.
+It leads to the pair falling out on numerous occasions.
+As he heads to Jai's wedding to support him regardless of their issues, the character is killed off in a previously unannounced departure when he falls down a stairs.
+In a goodbye video for Emmerdale's social media channels, Patel said that he would miss filming in the village as he found Emmerdale's filming location beautiful.
+Bisson, who portrays Jai, hoped that the audience would take something from Rishi's death, since the pair were in an argument prior to his death.
+He said: "Maybe resolve a difference that they have, before it's too late.
+It would be nice to think the show could have a positive effect.
+Life really is too short."
+Bisson added that the set felt weird without him, due to having been his co-star for 12 years.